This isn’t just a story of what happened. It’s the reason I had to rebuild everything.

 So I pled guilty — not because I was, but because they wouldn’t listen.

-A new internet layer rooted in trust.
+A protocol-grade infrastructure rooted in trust.

 📎 Read the full story → Full Story